sabbirshawon/wp-plugin/README.md

 # wp-plugin

-# This is Begineer level for started learning WP Plugin Developement
+# This is Begineer level of started learning WP Plugin Developement